yoadg/yoadg.github.io/_wiki/network.md

 ### Geographic Scale
 Networks can be characterized by physical extent or geographic scale, such as:
 - **Personal Area Network (PAN)** – a computer network used for communication among computers and different information technological devices close to one person.
 The reach of a PAN typically extends to 10 meters.
 A wired PAN is usually constructed with USB and FireWire connections while technologies such as Bluetooth (BT) and infrared (IR) communication typically form a wireless PAN.
 - **Local Area Network (LAN)** – a network that connects computers and devices in a limited geographical area such as a home, school, office building, or closely positioned group of buildings.
 Wired LANs are most commonly based on Ethernet technology.
-Wireless LANs are based on the IEEE 802.11 standard, which is commonly called WiFI.
+Wireless LANs are based on the IEEE 802.11 standard, known as WiFi.
 A LAN can be connected to a wide area network (WAN) using a router.
 - **Backbone Network** – part of a computer network infrastructure that provides a path for the exchange of information between different LANs or subnetworks.
 A backbone can tie together diverse networks within the same building, across different buildings, or over a wide area.
 The Internet backbone is a massive, global system of fiber-optic cable and optical networking that carry the bulk of data between WANs, metro, regional, national and transoceanic networks.
 - **Wide Area Network (WAN)** – a computer network that covers a large geographic area such as a city, country, or spans even intercontinental distances.
 A WAN uses a communications channel that combines many types of media such as telephone lines, cables, and airwaves.
 WAN technologies generally function at the lower three layers of the [OSI model](#osi-model): the physical layer, the data link layer, and the network layer.